Information about SHARE for researchers

 The governance structure mirrors that in place for SHIP and, in most cases, our processes rely upon existing SHIP procedures and SOPs.
 Meetings with governance administrators have provided useful clarifications and led to simplifications of process.

-The implementation of the Register is managed by an experienced administrative staff and multi-stakeholder Project Management Committee (PMC).
-This group comprises patients, researchers, governance administrators, network managers, other national and regional database custodians and controllers and representatives of NHS Boards and the funding body.
+The implementation of the Register is managed by an experienced administrative staff and multi-stakeholder Project Management sub-Committee (PMC).
+This group comprises, researchers, governance administrators, network managers, other national and regional database custodians and controllers and representatives of NHS Boards and the funding body.
 The PMC will be accountable for overseeing the development of the resource.
-It meets every six months either by teleconference or face-to-face.
+It meets every month either by teleconference or face-to-face.

 The Data Management Sub-Committee (DMSC) has responsibility for overseeing all issues pertaining to the security and reliability of data entry, data movement and data storage, communications and agreements with other gatekeepers, and for the security and integrity of all SHARE-related transactions within the Scottish EHR infrastructure.